theNewDynamic/oregonsadventurecoast.com/content/blog/reasons-to-visit-oregon-s-adventure-coast-in-the-off-season.md

 ![](/img/ice-skating-rink-north-bend.jpeg)

 Have you heard about our newest winter attraction?
-The [North Bend Ice Skating Rink](https://www.northbendoregon.us/newsview.aspx?nid=7394) opened in December and will remain open Wednesday through Saturday until Valentine’s Day!
-Not to mention, you won’t have to break the bank to enjoy this wonderful winter-time activity since there is no fee to enter and ice skates are only $5 an hour!
-The ice skating rink is open from 4 to 8 p.m.
-Wednesdays through Friday and noon to 4 p.m.
-Saturdays.
+The [North Bend Ice Skating Rink](https://www.northbendoregon.us/newsview.aspx?nid=7394) opened in December and will remain open Wednesday through Saturday until February 19, 2023!
+Not to mention, you won’t have to break the bank to enjoy this wonderful winter-time activity since there is no fee to enter and ice skates are only $5 an hour! **Here are the new public hours for the ice skating rink (updated 1.19.23):**

+Fridays 4 p.m. - 8 p.m.
+Saturdays 11 a.m. - 3 p.m.
+AND 5 p.m. - 9 p.m.
+Sundays 2 p.m. - 6 p.m.
+Private parties offered during the week. _Hours are subject to change, please check with the ice skating rink to confirm hours._

 ### Winter Steelhead Fishing